yozorajs/yozora/packages/ast-util/README.md

 `replaceAST`                  | Traverse Yozora AST and perform a replacing operation for each matched node (**irreversible**)
 `replaceFootnotesInReferences`| Replace inline footnotes into footnote references and footnote reference definitions (**irreversible**)
-`resolveUrlsForAst`           | Traverse Yozora AST and resolve urls for aim nodes (**irreversible**) `shallowCloneAst`             | Shallow clone the Yozora AST until the match reaches the termination condition.
+`resolveUrlsForAst`           | Traverse Yozora AST and resolve urls for aim nodes (**irreversible**) `searchNode`                  | Search a node from Yozora AST in pre-order traversing `shallowCloneAst`             | Shallow clone the Yozora AST until the match reaches the termination condition.
 `traverseAST`                 | Traverse Yozora AST and perform a mutating operation for each matched node